equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 The maximum running time for a job can be sent in the request body to the job scheduler as a JSON document with an element named `timeLimitSeconds`.

-The etl job in the example above has `timeLimitSeconds` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#timeLimitSeconds).
+The etl job in the example above has `timeLimitSeconds` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#timelimitseconds).
 If a new job is sent to the job scheduler without an element `timeLimitSeconds`, it will default to the value specified in radixconfig.yaml.
+If no value is specified in radixconfig.yaml, it will default to 43200 (12 hours).

 ## Job Scheduler